Wyatt Earp Claims

 west with a wagon train to California.
 The Earp party encounter friendly

 Indians and hostile Indians.
 Nicholas recalled one incident with hostle

 Wyatt's actions during the incident are not known.

 The Earp family made it to San Bernadino, California.
 Wyatt later claimed that he drove wagons from San Bernadino to Arizona during 1865.
 He also claimed that during the following two years he made trips to Salt Lake City and Julesburg, Colorado.
 By November 1869, Wyatt and his family were living in Lamar, Missouri.

 Your host is Steve Gatto, author of The Real Wyatt Earp (Edited by Neil Carmony) (2000), Johnny Ringo (2002), Curly Bill, Tombstone's Most Famous Outlaw (2003).
 Steve's latest work, Hurled Into Eternity, The Story of Wyatt Earp and the Gunfight at the O.K.
-Corral is expected to be released May 2011.
+Corral has not yet been released.